SvenGroot/Ookii.CommandLine/docs/Subcommands.md

 ### Multiple commands with common arguments

-Sometimes, you have multiple commands that all need some of the same arguments.
+You may have multiple commands that have one or more arguments in common.
 For example, you may have a database application where every command needs the connection string as an argument.
 Because `CommandLineParser` considers base class members when defining arguments, this can be accomplished by having a common base class for each command that needs the common arguments.